nikfio/forex_data/README.md

 *parquet* filetype is strongly suggested for read/write speed and disk space occupation.
 Meanwhile, if you have any analysis application outside the Python environment, it would more likely accept csv files over parquet: so *csv* filetype could be a better choice for its broader acceptance.

-#### DATA_PATH

-The location where data downloaded or data reframed are cached.
-Here you can pass a absolute folder path where the package will dump data downloaded with files type as assigned by the `DATA_FILETYPE` parameter.

-The default locations used are:
-* Historical source data cache path : `~/.database/HistoricalData`
-* Real-time source data cache path : `~/.database/RealtimeData`

-where `~` stands for the current user home folder location.
-Beware that data caching is implemented for historical sources, next developments will cover also real-time sources data.

 #### PROVIDERS_KEY